jason-davey/studio/PLAYBOOK.md

 Navigate to the root of your application (e.g., `http://localhost:9002/`).
 This is the main tool.

 ### 3.1.
-Step 1: Review Recommendations (Optional)
+Step 1: Review Recommendations
 - If you have a JSON file (a "Page Blueprint") from a URL scraping tool or other source with content recommendations:
     - Click "Upload File" and select your JSON file.
     - The tool will attempt to parse it.
-If successful, its content will be used to pre-fill the Hero section in the subsequent steps.
+If successful, its content will be used to pre-fill the landing page content in the subsequent steps.
     - You'll see a preview of the loaded JSON.
     - Click "Proceed to Build".
-- If you don't have a blueprint, you can skip this step or the app might use default values.
+- If you don't have a blueprint, you can skip this step and the app might use default values or allow you to build from scratch in Step 3.

 ### 3.2.
 Step 2: Build & Preview Page
-- This step shows a preview of the Hero Section based on the blueprint loaded in Step 1 (or defaults).
+- This step shows a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint loaded in Step 1 (or defaults).
 - Review the preview.
 - Click "Proceed to Adjust".

 ### 3.3.
 Step 3: Adjust Content
-- Here, you can edit the Headline, Sub-Headline, CTA Text, and Unique Value Proposition for the Hero Section.
+- Here, you can edit the content for each section of the landing page (Page Info, Hero, Benefits, Testimonials, Trust Signals, Form Config) using the provided input fields.
-- These changes will form the basis of "Version A" in your A/B test.
+- These changes will form the basis of "Version A" for the Hero section in your A/B test.
 - Click "Configure A/B Test".

 ### 3.4.
 Step 4: Configure A/B Test
 This panel is where you define two versions (A and B) of Hero section content for your A/B test.
-- **Version A:** Will be pre-filled with the content you finalized in Step 3.
+- **Version A:** Will be pre-filled with the Hero content you finalized in Step 3.
 - **Version B:** Input alternative content for Headline, Sub-Headline, and CTA Text.
 - **Campaign Focus / Keywords (for A & B):** Optionally, provide text in the "Campaign Focus / Keywords" textarea for each version.
 This text will guide the AI when generating suggestions, making them more relevant.
-- **AI Content Suggestions (for A & B):** Use the "✨ Suggest with AI" buttons to get AI-generated ideas.
+- **AI Content Suggestions (for A & B):** Use the "✨ Suggest with AI" buttons to get AI-generated ideas for Hero copy.
 These suggestions will be tailored if you've provided text in the "Campaign Focus" field.
-- **Local Configuration Management (for A/B Variants):**
+- **Local Configuration Management (for A/B Hero Variants):**
     - You can save the current state of Version A or B (headline, sub-headline, CTA, and campaign focus) locally.
     - Enter a name in "Save Version ...
 Content As:" and click "Save Content".
-    - Saved configurations appear in the "Managed A/B Hero Configurations" list, allowing you to load them back.
+    - Saved configurations appear in the "Managed A/B Hero Configurations" list, allowing you to load them back into the forms or delete them.
 - **JSON Generation:** The tool automatically generates the JSON string for `heroConfig` for Version A and B. You can **Copy** or **Download** this JSON.
 This is what you'll use in Firebase.
 - **Preview A/B Versions:** Click "Render A/B Versions for Preview".
-This opens the `/landing-preview` page with both Version A and B (as currently configured in the forms) displayed side-by-side.
+This opens the `/landing-preview` page with both Hero Version A and B (as currently configured in the forms) displayed side-by-side.
 - Once satisfied, click "Proceed to Deployment Steps".

 ### 3.5.
 Step 5: Prepare for Deployment